kupc25648/Truss-Analysis/README.md

 What the project does?

   This is the Program to calculate 3D Truss Structure using Matrix Analysis Method.
-By giving input data of truss structures, loads and restrains, The program will from the structure stiffness matrix and will calculate deformations of the structure.
+By giving input data of truss structures, loads and restrains, The program will form the structure stiffness matrix and will calculate deformations of the structure.

 Why the project is useful?